-People mistakenly think that triggers are a sign that they are doing something wrong; however, they are the typical, random thoughts and attitudes that happen to everyone in recovery at some point.
+People mistakenly think that triggers are an indication that they are doing something wrong; however, they are the usual, random thoughts and attitudes that happen to everyone in recovery at some point.

-When we are mindful of our personal triggers, we are not as likely to be taken by surprise when they occur.
-But if we are not ready for them, they can develop into a larger problem and become the basis for a relapse.
+Yet if we are not prepared for them, they can develop into a more significant problem and become the basis for a relapse.

-For many of us, the problematic thinking starts weeks or months before a relapse; a fleeting thought that can continue to grow if we do not bring it to our consciousness and look at it.
-Click To Tweet
+For many of us, the problematic thinking starts weeks or months before a relapse; a fleeting thought yet if we do not bring these thoughts into our consciousness, they continue to get bigger.

-When we value our recovery, we create methods and exercises to protect it, rather than avoiding an uncomfortable and new challenge when examining our thoughts for triggers possibly leading to relapse.
+When we value our recovery, we create methods and exercises to protect it.
+We don’t avoid the uncomfortable thoughts and feelings but examine them to help us prevent a relapse.